certbot/certbot/certbot/docs/using.rst

 |dns_plugs| Y    N    | This category of plugins automates obtaining a certificate by dns-01_ (53)
                       | modifying DNS records to prove you have control over a
                       | domain.
 Doing domain validation in this way is
-                      | the only way to obtain wildcard certificates from Let's
+                      | one way to obtain wildcard certificates from Let's
                       | Encrypt.
-manual_     Y    N    | Obtain a certificate by manually following instructions to    http-01_ (80) or
+manual_     Y    N    | Obtain a certificate by manually following instructions to    http-01_ (80),
                       | perform domain validation yourself.
-Certificates created this dns-01_ (53)
+Certificates created this dns-01_ (53),
-                      | way do not support autorenewal.
+                      | way do not support autorenewal.                               or dns-persist-01_ (53)
                       | Autorenewal may be enabled by providing an authentication
                       | hook script to automate the domain validation steps.
+Using
+                      | the ``dns-persist-01`` challenge type is another way to
+                      | obtain wildcard certificates from Let's Encrypt.
 =========== ==== ==== =============================================================== =============================

 .. |dns_plugs| replace:: :ref:`DNS plugins <dns_plugins>`

 Under the hood, plugins use one of several ACME protocol challenges_ to prove you control a domain.
-The options are http-01_ (which uses port 80) and dns-01_ (requiring configuration of a DNS server on port 53, though that's often not the same machine as your webserver).
+The challenge options are http-01_ (which uses port 80), and the two DNS-based challenges: dns-01_, or dns-persist-01_ (which both require configuration of a DNS server on port 53, though that's often not the same machine as your webserver).
 A few plugins support more than one challenge type, in which case you can choose one with ``--preferred-challenges``.

 There are also many third-party-plugins_ available.
 Below we describe in more detail the circumstances in which each plugin can be used, and how to use it.